-gal/day = gallons per day; mg/L = milligrams per liter

-- (a) Maximum Discharge Flow is the highest daily measured flow for any 24-hour period during a calendar month. - (b) Average Daily Flow is calculated as the total discharge during a calendar month divided by the number of calendar days in that month.
-The actual number of discharges is not recorded. - (c) It was discovered during QA/QC review that the flow meter at the Bus Was Facility had stopped reporting data.
-The flow meter installed at the Chassi Wash facility is operational. - (d) Method detection limit (for values reported below detection) is used if only a single sample was taken during the monthly reporting period and is presented with a less than (<) sign.
+(a) Maximum Discharge Flow is the highest daily measured flow for any 24-hour period during a calendar month.

+(b) Average Daily Flow is calculated as the total discharge during a calendar month divided by the number of calendar days in that month.
+The actual number of discharges is not recorded.

+(c) It was discovered during QA/QC review that the flow meter at the Bus Wash Facility had a power failure on July 21, 2023, and stopped reporting data through August 14, 2023.
+The flow meter installed at the Chassi Wash facility is operational.
+Notification sent to Ecology.

+(d) Method detection limit (for values reported below detection) is used if only a single sample was taken during the monthly reporting period and is presented with a less than (<) sign.

+Priority Pollutants

+Priority pollutant sampling was conducted at the Bus Maintenance Facility on May 14, 2024.
+Results of priority pollutant sampling will be reported to Ecology as part of the permit renewal process.